 Sam Beland currently works for the State of Michigan as a Records Management/Information Governance and business analyst professional.
 She is responsible for developing Retention and Disposal Schedules for public records, training government employees about best practices for records management, State of Michigan Records Center operations, providing recordkeeping system consulting, business process improvement, and developing policies and procedures regarding Records Management.
 Ms. Beland received her bachelor's degree in Public History from Western Michigan University.
 In addition to her position as a Government Records Analyst for the State, she has served on the board of the Mid-Michigan ARMA chapter since 2016 and is currently serving as President, as well as serving on the Professional Development Committee for the National Association of Government Archivists and Records Administrators (NAGARA).

-Mari Martin, CDIA, is Senior Document Management Specialist for Applied Imaging, where she has been an active part of the ECM industry for the past 20 years.
+Mari Martin is an ECM Event Manager for Applied Imaging, where she has been an active part of the ECM industry for the past 20 years.
 Having received her Certified Document Imaging Architect designation (CDIA) in 2001, she specializes in business process analysis and partnering with organizations to custom design document management solutions to best fit their needs.
 She has served on the ARMA Mid-Michigan Board for the past 20 years and is currently serving as Past-President having completed 3 terms as President.
 Mari is also a graduate of Western Michigan University

 Jennifer Silveus has more than a decade of experience in the records management profession.
 A graduate of Michigan State University, she began her career in the records management field while attending college as a student assistant in the records division of the Michigan Gaming Control Board.
 After graduation, she began working with the Records Management Services Division of the State of Michigan, first as a Departmental Technician, and then as an Analyst.
 In these roles, she worked with state and local government agencies to design and implement both electronic and physical recordkeeping systems.
 Jennifer is currently the Records Center Operations Manager within the same division, overseeing the daily activities of the State Records Center and developing new improvements and service offerings for State of Michigan customer agencies.